tartansandal/mr-robot/README.md

 ### Questions

 1. The brief simply says that input errors should be ignored.
-We print a helpful error message to stderr, but its unclear if this is counter to the brief.
+We could print a helpful error message to stderr, but its unclear if this is counter to the brief.
 I've chosen to ignore errors, although this has made some testing more complicated than it could be.

 2. The brief is unclear on the exact kind of user interface that is expected.
-   I'm assuming a commandl-ine program that accepts interactive commands fills the brief.
+   I'm assuming a command-line program that accepts interactive commands fills the brief.
 Piping command to the program on stdin will also work with this solution, as will giving a filename as the first argument.